“Long before she died, my mother disappeared.

 First workshopped at Rhubarb! at Buddies in Bad Times Theatre, and at Harbourfront Studio Theatre's Hatch, THE GIRL IN THE PICTURE TRIES TO HANG UP THE PHONE has since been performed in Ottawa, Kingston and Toronto.

-On Saturday October 27, 2018, this powerful piece was presented as part of Threshold Theatre's Lunation series which in October focuses on mental health, in response to World Mental Health Day on October 10.
+On Saturday October 27, 2018, this powerful piece was presented as part of Threshold Theatre's Lunation series in response to World Mental Health Day on October 10.
 The performance was at St. Matthew's United Church (in the parlour) 729 St. Clair Ave.
 West.
+We are looking forward to future presentations of this piece.